Roosterbear/tips/google-coursera/ciberseguridad.md

 - [] __Integrity__ - Data is correct, authentic and reliable
 - [] __Availability__ - Data is accesible to those who are authorized to access it

+## Ethical Principles

+1.- Confidentiality - PII confidential and safe
+2.- Privacy Protections - Safeguarding personal information from unauthorized use 3.- Laws - Rules recognized by a community and enforced by a governing entity